 The customer can previously insert a credit card into the reader.
-If the transaction needs to be authorized with a PIN code.
-Or, during the billing process an appropriate message will appear on your terminal.
-It will tell you when the customer should insert or place the card onto the terminal.
+If the transaction needs to be authorized with a PIN code during the billing process, an appropriate message will appear on your terminal.
+Also, it will tell you when the customer should insert or place the card onto the terminal.

 As long as the billing process takes place, ERPAG waits for feedback from Stripe that the transaction is successful.
 The process itself is accompanied by a corresponding message on the screen.
 And only then closes the receipt and allows its printing.
 In case the transaction is not successful, the screen will display a message received by ERPAG from Stripe with the corresponding error code (for example ‘expired_card’, ‘insufficient_fund’, ‘stolen_card’, etc.).